-Resiliency is an ongoing concern at meetings of our governing Commission and of our Climate Change Workgroup.
+Resiliency is an ongoing concern at meetings of our commissioners and of our Climate Change Workgroup.

 We have incorporated resiliency in the face of weather and flooding into the latest revision of our design guide for wastewater treatment works, and we periodically sponsor conferences about storm resiliency for practitioners and policy makers.

 The professional training we offer to current and aspiring wastewater treatment plant operators includes classes about anticipating extreme weather.

 Extreme weather events, as well as warmer temperatures, changing precipitation patterns, increasing ocean acidity, and rising sea level are expected to intensify as climate change continues.
 Historic floods, extreme weather events, and even drought illustrate natures force and what can continue to be expected in a changing climate.
 To weather the variability inherent in the future climate, states need to plan and prepare for a wide range of possible impacts to ensure that communities remain resilient in the face of a changing climate.
 NEIWPCC is working with our member states to coordinate and enhance their storm resiliency approaches.